 How to Celebrate the Epiphany Holiday?

-Countries in Europe have Epiphany traditions involving children singing songs house to house.
+European countries have Epiphany traditions involving children singing songs from house to house.
 Though you’re not from Europe, you’re still permitted and encouraged to sing carols even after December 25.
 Spread and extend the holiday cheer even after Christmas day.

 Putting away Christmas decorations

 The Feast of the Epiphany concludes the Christmas season; it’s why Eastern Christians take down their Christmas decorations.
-This practice also comes from an old belief that tree spirits live in the holly and ivy used in the ornaments on the tree.
+This practice also comes from an old belief that tree spirits live in the holly, and ivy is used in ornaments on trees.
 Putting the decorations away releases the tree spirits and increases the chances of an abundant harvest and plentiful food supplies for your family.

 How is the Epiphany Holiday Celebrated Around the World?